garrentmh/100-days-of-code/log.md

 Today's Progress: Create a Movie Search list by following the tutorial then delete it and recreate several times

 Thoughts: Currently I'm not good at thinking on my own feet.
 Thus creating this and deleting and recreate helps in deeper understanding

+***Day 28 March 10 2023***

+Today's Progress: Learned how Typeohm work and the whole process instead of just hardcode server.js

+Thoughts: What I learned, either in both theory or project, is very different from real world.
+That being said, it is still important to learn through these so i can easily understand what is going on.